TiagoMartins14/42_pipex/README.md

 ```shell
 ./pipex file1 cmd1 cmd2 file2
 ```
-'file1' and 'file2' are file names, 'cmd1' adn 'cmd2' are shell commands with their parameters.
+'file1' and 'file2' are file names, 'cmd1' ann 'cmd2' are shell commands with their parameters.

 The execution of the pipex program should do the same as the next shell command: